kshanth/cap-java-overview/bookstore/README.md

 5. Now start your application by running `cd srv && mvn cds:watch` in the terminal and open it in a new tab

 6. Enhance the Bookstore by incorporating custom code, specifically referring to the `OrdersService.java` handler
+7. Add rest controller and expose
-7. Restart and test the application using HTTP requests from `requests.http` file
+6. Restart and test the application using HTTP requests from `requests.http` file

 ## Authentication

 1. Edit the pom.xml in the srv directory and add the cds-starter-cloudfoundry dependency